Lorrie Wong, PhD, RN, CHSE-A, FAAN

 Honolulu, HI 96822

-In 2006, Dr. Wong was appointed as the Director for Simulation Learning, responsible for overseeing the development of the University of Hawaii School of Nursing’s simulation program.
+Prior to this role she was the Interim Associate Dean for Academic Affairs for 2 years and the Director for of the UH Translational Health Science Simulation Center for 17 years.
+In that role, she was responsible for overseeing the development of the University of Hawaii School of Nursing’s simulation program.
 She worked with the University of Hawaii Translational Health Science Simulation Center development team to oversee the expansion of the school’s simulation capabilities through the development of the new state-of-the art Translational Health Science Simulation Center and the organization of a statewide Simulation Collaborative.

 On December 18, 2012, Dr. Lorrie Wong earned her Certified Healthcare Simulation Educator (CHSE)* credential, becoming the first person in Hawaii to hold this internationally recognized professional designation.